-For eligible Subscribers and their eligible Dependents to participate in the Plan, the Subscriber must follow his/her employer's enrollment process, which details who is eligible and which applicable forms or online submission are required for enrollment.
+For eligible Subscribers and their eligible Dependents to participate in the Plan, the Subscriber must follow his/her employer's enrollment process, which details who is eligible and which forms are required for enrollment.
 Eligibility for benefits under this Benefits Booklet begins as of the Effective Date as indicated in the employer's files.
 Services received before that date are not covered.

-Note: Submission of a Benefits Enrollment/Change Form or online submission does not guarantee your enrollment.
+Note: Submission of a Benefits Enrollment/Change Form does not guarantee your enrollment.

-You need to contact your employer for details regarding required documentation for adding a Common-Law Spouse, Partner in a Civil Union or SGDP and their dependents, using the contacts below.
+You need to contact your employer for details regarding required documentation for adding Common-Law Spouse, Partner in a Civil Union or SGDP and their dependents.

-- University of Colorado Employee Services

-- UCHealth- Human Resources

-- University Physicians, Inc. Human Resources
+- University of Colorado Employee Services - University Physicians, Inc. Human Resources - University of Colorado Hospital Human Resources